The UK's first neurodiversity-led design standards body

 Software and platforms

-SaaS products, web applications, mobile apps, internal tools, HR and payroll systems, project management platforms, CRM software.
+SaaS products, web applications, mobile apps, internal tools, HR and payroll systems, project management platforms, CRM software, design system components.

 Example: A project management tool where task views, notifications, and navigation are assessed for cognitive load, sensory overwhelm, and executive function support.